 - What happens to my timestamped documents if Universign ceases its activities?

-- Do the free welcome stamps have the same legal value as those you have to pay for?
+- Do complimentary stamps have the same probative value as those that are purchased?

 - How can I be sure of the probative value of documents signed with the simple Universign signature?